Moda Center – Portland Trail Blazers

-In addition to the typical arena cuisine choices, now run by Levy Restaurants (who are in quite a few arenas), the management has enlisted local restaurants to cater to the dining options.
+The Moda Center has a multitude of food and beverage choices for fans.
+In addition to the typical arena cuisine options, now run by Levy Restaurants, the management has enlisted local restaurants to cater to the dining selections.
 Some of the choices include:

 Sizzle Pie – A pizza place that names its menu from heavy metal bands/songs.
 Their motto is “Death to false pizza,” and features the “Ace of Spades” (Pepperoni).

 Killer Burger – Features a “Peanut Butter, Pickle & Bacon” burger for $10.25.

 Seven Rivers Smokehouse BBQ – Cheddar Meltdown for $9.75 (nachos with cheddar and BBQ pork or beef).